CompOmics/compomics.github.io/pages/peptide-shaker/peptide-shaker.md

   * **Xlib/X11 errorrs** - When running the command lines on systems without a grahpical user interface you may get errors related to X11.
 If that happens try adding `-Djava.awt.headless=true` to the command line.

   * **Protein Not Found** - In order to provide the most comprehensive results, PeptideShaker needs to link the protein accession retrieved by the various search engines to the FASTA file.
 Various errors can result in PeptideShaker not being able to find your protein.
 First, verify that the accession number is indeed in your FASTA file.
 Then, set up an [issue](https://github.com/compomics/peptide-shaker/issues) describing the problem and provide the accession not found together with its header and sequence in the FASTA file.
 Please, also mention the database type and version.
-See also [Database Help](https://github.com/compomics/searchgui/wiki/DatabaseHelp), [Mascot Support](#mascot-support) and [Databases Decoy Databases](#decoy).
+See also [Database Help](/projects/searchgui/wiki/databasehelp), [mascot support](#mascot-support) and [databases decoy databases](#decoy).
 Example for P60323 in UniProt:

 ```
             >sw|P60323|NANO3_HUMAN Nanos homolog 3 OS=Homo sapiens GN=NANOS3 PE=2 SV=1